 The Defence area in Waiouru is also a landmark in the local community with facilities including the National Army Marae and the National Army Museum, which is a popular visitor destination.

 The Waiouru defence area will continue to be a premier training area for the New Zealand Defence Force.
-Plans to upgrade facilities include a mounting base headquarters communications and control centre with construction due to get underway in late 2017.
+Plans to upgrade facilities include a mounting base headquarters communications and control centre with construction due to get underway in 2018.
 The mounting base will control the use of the Waiouru Training Area which will have improved range facilities, improved communications coverage and better vehicle access as well as satellite camps.

 The timeline of projects is indicative at this stage but work is expected to get underway on the training area’s communications network in 2018, with work due to get started the following year on back-up power generation.
-It’s likely work will begin in 2019 on a teaching facility.

-Upgrades to weapons ranges and a helicopter landing facility are in the pipeline to get underway in 2022.
+Work is scheduled to begin in 2019 on a teaching facility, and upgrades to weapons ranges and a helicopter landing facility are in the pipeline to get underway in 2022.